 Reducing the carbon footprint of your plate

 See our downloadable "Why Local Food?"
 PDF here.

-At Local Food Alliance, we believe that local and regional food is the most powerful lever of change for the individual, economic, and environmental health of the Wood River Valley.
+Local and regional food is a powerful lever of change for the individual, economic, and environmental health of the Wood River Valley.

-As a backbone organization, Local Food Alliance plays a crucial and often behind-the-scenes role in driving our local food movement.
-The backbone support that we provide to farmers, restaurants, schools, organizations, businesses, and individuals helps create the change needed to achieve a resilient local and regional food system.
+Local Food Alliance plays a crucial and often behind-the-scenes role in driving our local food movement.
+The coordination and support that we provide to farmers, restaurants, schools, organizations, businesses, and individuals is aimed at creating the change needed to achieve a resilient community food system.

 Changing our food system is no easy feat.
 But it is critical to combat local and global problems including obesity and diabetes, food insecurity, animal mistreatment, environmental degradation, and climate change.